taustation-fan/userscripts/README.md

 ## Icon bar

 `icon_bar.user.js` adds some icons to the icon bar (next to email, settings, ...).
-Comment out any icons you don't want in the `INSTALL` function.
-Script includes CSS tweaks to reduce padding around buttons so that more fit, adjust if desired.
+Set any icons you don't want to empty string "" in the configuration section.
+Script includes Control-h and Control-s keyboard shortcuts and CSS tweaks to reduce padding around icons so that they all fit.

-* button_well_fed: Fork and Knife icon, displayed if currently "Well-Fed" (hides well-fed banner until you hover or click on icon)
-* button_goto_hotel: Bed icon, go to hotel room (needs two clicks)
+* ICON_HOTEL: Bed icon, go to hotel room (needs two clicks)
-* button_goto_ship: Spaceship icon, go to ship (needs two clicks, and must set to your ship's serial number!)
+* ICON_SHIP: Spaceship icon, go to ship (needs two clicks, and must set to your ship's serial number!)
+* ICON_WELL_FED: Fork and Knife icon, displayed if currently "Well-Fed" (hides well-fed banner until you hover or click on icon)

 ## Discreet Helper